CCBR/actions/README.md

 ## Examples

-See [CCBR/actions/examples](examples) for workflow examples.
-You can copy and paste these into your own repository in `.github/workflows/` and modify them for your needs.
+See [examples/](examples) for workflow examples.
+You can copy these to your own repository in the `.github/workflows/` directory and modify them for your needs.

 - [build-nextflow](examples/build-nextflow.yml)
 - [build-python](examples/build-python.yml)